ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 In beast form, your limbs become too unwieldy to manipulate weapons and other tools, whereas in hybrid form, you can continue to use such items normally.

-In difficult or extraordinary circumstances, the GM may call for a Wisdom saving throw to resist transforming, or to succeed in reverting to humanoid form.
+In difficult or extraordinary circumstances, the GM may call for a Wisdom saving throw to resist transforming, or to succeed in reverting to natural form.

 While in these alternate forms, you gain the following natural weapon attack options: